VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 **Target-typing and evaluation order**

-Conversion of literals to the target type is often called 'target-typing'.
+Conversion of a literal to the target type is often called 'target-typing'.
 That is because the RHS is never materialized in its natural type, instead an instance of the target type is directly created from the RHS value.
 Indeed, the RHS may not even have a natural type so an instance of such type would not be possible to create.

 All the same rules apply to tuple literal conversions, just in a "distributed" manner.